samboy/MaraDNS/README.md

 ## Supported OSes

-   Just like MaraDNS’s sub-project Deadwood, the only supported OSes are CentOS 6 and Windows 7.

-   Just because MaraDNS is only fully supported in CentOS 6 and Windows 7 doesn’t mean it doesn't run on other platforms.
-It just means that, if you wish to run it on another platform, it’s up to you to make the port.
-   Feel free to fork the MaraDNS Github repository, but please do not name any such port “MaraDNS”.
+   There are no “supported OSes” for MaraDNS.
+I currently use CentOS 7 to develop MaraDNS, and a Windows XP virtual machine to make the Windows binary.

+   Distribution-specific issues should be forwarded to the bug processing system for your distribution.

 ## Important note for Windows users